pbberlin/llm-text-classifier/doc/README.md

 Example for research into pension planning:
     How much weight is given in politicians' statements on any of the three pillars of retirement planning:
     legal pension vs. company pensions vs. private provison?

+### Validation

+If we reach useful result with LLM, how to measure quality?
+How to validate?

+Can we contract out these task to "clickworker" companies?

+At what cost?

 ## Bag of words